basharatphd/basharatphd.github.io/_pages/students.md

 **Looking for the Lab's current members?** Please follow this link to find the Lab's team roster (past students, post-docs, researchers and visitors): *[Lab Roster!](/labroster/)*

 ## Important Note to Students from Embargoed and Sanctioned Countries
-  - ** Note: ** Check if you are in one of the Embargoed and Sanctioned Countries [here](https://www.export.pitt.edu/embargoed-and-sanctioned-countries), if you are, please contact admissions office before applying, [here](http://admissions.rpi.edu/graduate/).
+  - **Note:** Check if you are in one of the Embargoed and Sanctioned Countries [here](https://www.export.pitt.edu/embargoed-and-sanctioned-countries), if you are, please contact admissions office before applying, [here](http://admissions.rpi.edu/graduate/).
-  - As of Fall 2018, the following countries are in the embargoed list: Crimea - Region of Ukraine, Cuba, ** Iran **, North Korea, Sudan, and Syria.
-  - Students from ** Iran ** or holding an Iranian passport, please pay particular notice, you are in this list of countries.
-It is most likely that you will not get admission.
-Please don't email me to see if I have positions, as I receive regular emails regarding admissions.
+  - Students from **Iran** or holding an Iranian passport, please pay particular notice, you are in this list of countries.
+I don't want to disencourage you to apply, but applying means paying an application fee, and I don't want you to waste your money.
+This has happened in the past, a good student that I wanted to recruit applied and was denied admission, and he lost the money he spent in the application fee.
+If you decide to apply, do so knowing that coming from an embargoed country means that you will face more scrutiny and may not pass the checks that the Admissions office does, and there will be no way for you to recover your money from the application fee.
+Please don't email me to see if I have positions anyway, as I receive regular emails, I will re-direct you to this website as I have no influence on admissions or changing the decisions of the admission office.

-  - As a national research institution in the United States, Rensselaer’s activities are subject to restrictions by the U.S. government, including export-related restrictions. *** This makes it increasingly difficult for the Institute to accept students or visitors who are nationals of embargoed countries. *** Unfortunately, if you are from of those embargoed countries, it is unlikely that RPI will grant you admission or visit permission.
+  - As a national research institution in the United States, Rensselaer’s activities are subject to restrictions by the U.S. government, including export-related restrictions. ***This makes it increasingly difficult for the Institute to accept students or visitors who are nationals of embargoed countries.
+Unfortunately, if you are from of those embargoed countries, it is unlikely that RPI will grant you admission or visit permission.***

 # About Joining my Team: ALSETLab